HMRC R&D Statistics 2020 – released 30 September

 Many SMEs are equipped with less resources than bigger organisations which means that undertaking R&D activity presents even greater financial risk for them.
 If the Government is to achieve its R&D targets, it needs to do more to ensure that the system is fit for purpose to support them through the process, particularly with the current economic uncertainty.

-At Ayming we have seen the scale of knowledge and resource gap at SMEs first hand which is why we recently launched our Sprint Claims service, which completes R&D tax credit incentive applications for certain claims in less than one week.
+At Ayming we have seen the scale of knowledge and resource gap at SMEs first hand which is why we launched our Rapid Claims service, which completes R&D tax credit incentive applications for certain claims in less than one week.
 This helps to significantly streamline the process for businesses meaning that they can be assured of speedy submissions and do not have to divert precious resource to a complicated process.